Andrew Hsia: Education

-Hsia obtained his bachelor's degree in law from Fu-Jen Catholic University in 1972, master's degree in diplomacy from National Chengchi University in 1976, master's degree in international law from University of Oxford in the United Kingdom (UK) in 1980 and master's degree in law from University College London in the UK in 1981.

-Career
+Hsia graduated from Fu Jen Catholic University with a Bachelor of Laws (LL.B.) in 1972 and received a Master of Arts (M.A.) in diplomacy from National Chengchi University in 1976.
+Hsia then pursued graduate studies in England at the University of Oxford, where he earned a Master of Letters (M.Litt.) at the Faculty of Law in international law as a member of New College, Oxford, in 1981.
+His M.Litt. dissertation, completed under distinguished professors D. P. O'Connell and M. H. Mendelson, was titled, "Some jurisdictional problems arising from ship-source marine pollution: with special reference to port state jurisdiction."
+He also graduated from University College London with a Master of Laws (LL.M.) in 1981.

+After completing his LL.M. degree, Hsia was a visiting scholar at the Queen Mary University of London from 1985 to 1988.

+Diplomatic career

-ROC Representative to the United States
+Representative to the United States

 In mid of August 2005, Hsia protested to the United Nations (UN) for naming the People's Republic of China (PRC) as one of the founding member of the UN that signed the United Nations Charter during an exhibition commemorating 60th anniversary of the UN, instead of the Republic of China (ROC).
 He stressed that in 1945, it was the ROC who were the China, since PRC was only founded in 1949.

-ROC Representative to India
+Representative to India

 After being appointed ROC representative to India in June 2007, Hsia said that he hoped to work on securing India's support for Taiwan's membership in the World Health Organization of the United Nations.
 He also would focus on trade, tourism and technological exchanges between the two.

-ROC Foreign Affairs Deputy Ministry
+Deputy Minister of Foreign Affairs

 Hsia resigned from his post in August 2009 after a cable was disclosed by a newspaper stating that the Ministry of Foreign Affairs had instructed all of the ROC representative offices around the world to decline all forms of foreign aid in the aftermath of Typhoon Morakot.

-ROC Representative to Indonesia
+Representative to Indonesia

 During his term as the ROC representative to Indonesia, Hsia actively promoted bilateral exchanges between Taiwan and Indonesia in the field of trade, culture and education.
 He was involved in the joint development of Morotai Island of North Maluku province and an industrial park in Jakarta.